gofynd/fdk-client-javascript/documentation/APPLICATION.md

 Bad request.
-See the error object in the response body for specific reason
+See the error object in the response body to know the exact reason.

 Schema: `ErrorResponse`